lmethratta/Airline-Reservation-System/README.md

 # Airline-Reservation-System
-airline reservation system, assigns seats on each flight of the airline's only plane
+-airline reservation system, assigns seats on each flight of the airline's only plane

+-work with a peer